 Clinical microbiology testing methods must balance sensitivity, specificity, cost, and time required.

 Sensivity: There are inherent difficulties in identifying pathogens present in low numbers, making the sensitivity of clinical tests an issue to be considered.
 Many testing methods require viable microorganisms, which leads to requirements for the utmost care during collection in the clinic and subsequent transport to the laboratory.
 Therefore, pathogen abundance and viability must be taken into account when considering the sensitivity of diagnostic tests.

 Specificity: Methods used for identification are usually designed to provide the utmost specificity, so that pathogens are not mistakenly identified as present or absent.
 Tests must be able to distinguish pathogenic from the normal microbiota present; thus, test specificity is required for effective diagnostics.

 Cost and time: Other considerations include budgetary constraints, as well as completing the tests in a timely manner so as to inform the treating physician.

 Sexually transmitted pathogens are microbes that comprise several viruses, bacteria, and single-celled eukaryotic parasites.
-Bacteria and parasites typically need not replicate within the human host cells, but viruses must, as their genomes do not encode complete machinery for nucleic acid replication and gene transcription.
+Bacteria and parasites typically need not replicate within the human host cells, but viruses must, as their genomes do not encode complete machinery for nucleic acid replication and gene expression.
 Although these groups of microorganisms are distinct in the types of diseases they cause, and are subject to different treatments, many of the methods used to identify them overlap.
-Bacteria and parasites always have DNA genomes, whereas viruses may have RNA or DNA genomes.
+Bacteria and parasites have DNA genomes, whereas viruses may have RNA or DNA genomes.
 Table 1 summerizes the common sexually transmitted pathogens.